Kjetil Borry

-Kjetil Borry (born 16 August 1994) is a professional Belgian football defender currently playing for Dender EH in the Belgian First Division B.
+Kjetil Borry (born 16 August 1994) is a professional Belgian football defender who plays for Patro Eisden in the Challenger Pro League.

+Club career

 He made his career league debut for Roeselare on 3 August 2013 in a Belgian Second Division 1–1 home draw against Mouscron.

+On 24 June 2024, Borry signed a contract with Patro Eisden for one season with an option for a second.